 No matter the size of your home, it certainly deserves a good cleaning on a regular basis.
 But… we don’t always feel like it.
-Let’s talk about the positive ‘clean your house’ quotes that help you get started.
+Let’s talk about the positive ‘clean your house’ quotes that help you get started on how to clean your house.
 I’ve pulled together 20 motivational quotes for cleaning that should inspire your efforts.

 I have to admit, there are a lot of days when I’m really not in the mood to do much at all.
 That’s when I love to browse the full collection of motivational quotes on this site.
 It’s so awesome to find the perfect words that help you take action!